2010 United Kingdom student protests: Response

 Home Secretary Theresa May issued a statement in which she "utterly condemned" the actions of the protesters, and declared that "What we are seeing in London tonight, the wanton vandalism, smashing of windows, has nothing to do with peaceful protest...
 Attacks on police officers and property show that some of the protesters have no respect for London or its citizens."

-Nearly 50 people complained to the IPCC about police behaviour during the various protests held around the country, with the majority directed against the Metropolitan Police, including complaints of violence used against protesters.
+Nearly 50 people complained to the Independent Police Complaints Commission (IPCC) about police behaviour during the various protests held around the country, with the majority directed against the Metropolitan Police, including complaints of violence used against protesters.

-Following the protests, video footage of Jody McIntyre, who has cerebral palsy, being pulled out of his wheelchair by police, who claimed they were acting in the interest of his own safety (he had positioned himself to the front-line facing the police) was posted to YouTube.
-The footage showed him being pulled out of his wheelchair and dragged across the ground by officers from the Metropolitan Police during the protests.
-McIntyre said he had been pulled out of his wheelchair twice; only one incident was shown in the video footage.
-An interview with McIntyre about the incident by BBC journalist Ben Brown on 13 December 2010 was described by The Guardian newspaper as "having a distinct lack of sympathy from the BBC" and that the incident had "attracted thousands of complaints."
-Mcintyre's complaint was later rejected by Scotland Yard.
-His subsequent appeal was partially upheld by the IPCC.
+Following the protests, video footage posted on YouTube showed Jody McIntyre, a protester with cerebral palsy, involved in an altercation with police.
+The footage showed McIntyre, who had positioned himself in the front line facing police, being pulled out of his wheelchair and dragged across the ground by Metropolitan Police officers.
+While McIntyre later said he had been pulled out of the wheelchair twice, only one incident is shown in the video.
+On 13 December, he was interviewed about the incident by BBC journalist Ben Brown, an interview later described by The Guardian newspaper as "having a distinct lack of sympathy from the BBC" and it was noted that the incident had "attracted thousands of complaints."
+McIntyre's complaint was later rejected by Scotland Yard.
+His subsequent appeal was partly upheld by the IPCC.

 Street medics treated student protesters during the parliament square protest on Thursday 9 December, the day of the scheduled vote to raise university tuition fees.
 A field tent was set up on the green providing emergency first aid to protesters as well as tea and food within the containment area.
 Around 30 protesters were treated, most for head injuries.

+Outcome

+Alfie Meadows was acquitted of all charges in 2013.
+In September 2023 the Metropolitan Police apologised to him and agreed a financial settlement.